apache/sling-org-apache-sling-app-cms/docs/quickstart.md

 # Quickstart

-This gude will give you a quick introduction to getting started with Sling CMS.
+This guide will give you a quick introduction to getting started with Sling CMS.
 There are two options for getting started:

  1. Running Locally
  2. Installing on a VM with Vagrant